flix/flix/docs/PROJECTS.md

 into imperative while-loops that operate on mutable data (even though the functional program operates on immutable data).

-This project aims to explore different strategies for the implementation of tail calls and specifically for Tail Recursion Modulo Cons (TRMC).

-The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).
+The aim of this project is to: (1) understand tail recursion modulo cons, and to (2) implement it in the Flix programming language.
+The work will include reading papers, language design, and implementation in a real-world programming language.

 ## Termination Analysis